 Our preceptors are located either in the Halton McMaster Family Health Centre in Burlington, which faces the lake and waterfront trail, or within community practices in Burlington, Waterdown, Milton, or Oakville.
 Many of our practices are within Family Health Teams, and all of our residents have the opportunity to work with hospital-based teams at Joseph Brant Hospital in Burlington, Oakville Trafalgar Memorial Hospital in Oakville, and Milton District Hospital in Milton.

-A key feature of our site is the focus on comprehensive family medicine in differing settings which may include inpatient care, emergency shifts, coroner work, long term care, obstetrics and surgical assist which help train residents to be a resource to their future communities.
-All of our preceptors provide comprehensive, community based care, providing an interesting mix of hospitalist and office-based medicine within the core family medicine experience.
+Our site focuses on comprehensive family medicine in various venues including inpatient care, emergency shifts, coroner work, long term care, low-risk obstetrics and surgical assist, which help train residents to be a resource to their future communities.
+Our residents graduate with the confidence to practice in multiple settings and offer a wide scope of care.

 - CMG CaRMS Positions: 7

 - IMG CaRMS Positions: 1

 - Each teaching practice cares for approximately 1,500 to 2,000 patients